 Under the proposed amendment, a permit would be required for removal, destruction or lopping of most native vegetation in the affected sites (subject to various exemptions).
-This is because removal and destruction of native vegetation is the second-greatest threat to nature in Knox.
+This is because removal and destruction of native vegetation is one of the greatest threats to nature in Knox.